tools4j/tabular/README.md

 # Introduction
-Tabular is a table based command launcher.
+Tabular is a free-text searchable table based command launcher.

 ## Managing Infrastructure
 It was primarily built as a way of managing a large number of deployed applications across many environments.